diehlpk/diehlpk.github.io/cv/index.md

 #### Reviewer for

-* International Journal of Mechanical Sciences, Fatigue & Fracture of Engineering Materials & Structures, Computer Physics Communications
+* International Journal of Mechanical Sciences, Fatigue & Fracture of Engineering Materials & Structures, Computer Physics Communications,International Journal of Fracture

 ---